fmbenhassine/gossed/README.md

 This makes it very easy to push data to browsers.
 What data to push and how to interpret it in the browser is up to you.

-`ssed` is inspired by [websocketd](http://websocketd.com/) but it's quite different: it does not wrap an existing command, it just reads messages from the standard input and push them as server sent events.
+`ssed` is inspired by [websocketd](http://websocketd.com/) but it's quite different: it does not wrap an existing command, it just reads messages from the standard input and pushes them as server sent events.

 # How to use it?